 You can, however, there are some considerations.
 Whole grain flour absorbs moisture so you will need to add more water than in the recipe.
 Further, the final bread will lack volume.
 Whole grain flour is heavier; the dough does not rise as much and the texture is quite dense.
 I prefer the texture and flavour of the white flour.
 However, if you are keen to try wholegrain I would recommend that you use 1 cup of each to lighten the mixture a little.

 Yes, you can.
 However, you will need to activate it first.
 To do this, dissolve the yeast and the sugar in a little warm water.
-It must not be hot, or it may kill the yeast.
+It must not be hot, or it may destroy the yeast.
 Set it aside for 10 minutes, or until it bubbles.
 Then, follow the rest of the recipe as listed.

 For the most accurate measurements when baking, we suggest you weigh your ingredients.

 If using cup measurements, use the spoon and level method.
 Firmly compacting the flour by scooping the cup into it can cause your measurements to be inaccurate.

 Unless you are certain that your baking tin is really non-stick, I strongly recommend that you line it with non-stick baking paper.
 I tried an enamel baking dish one day and despite having added plenty of olive oil before tipping in the dough, I could not remove the focaccia cleanly from the tin.

 After removing your focaccia from the oven, allow it to cool on a rack for a few minutes or it will not cut well.
 For maximum enjoyment, serve your bread whilst it is still slightly warm.
 Whilst slightly warm the crust is crispy and the interior tender.